hashicorp/consul/website/source/docs/guides/creating-certificates.html.md

 ## Configuring the Consul UI for HTTPS

 If your servers and clients are configured now like above, you won't be able to access the builtin UI anymore.
-We recommend that you pick a Consul agent you want to run the UI on and follow the instructions to get the UI up and running again.
+We recommend that you pick one (or two for availability) Consul agent you want to run the UI on and follow the instructions to get the UI up and running again.

 ### Step 1: Which interface to bind to?